Back to the articles list

 From mid-May, the lidos are already open and you will find less tourists than around August 15.
 Across the country, Ferragosto is the time that Italians choose to enjoy their summer vacation.
 Note, however, that if you want to impress your children, the two summer months also coincide with several religious holiday celebrations all over the place.
 On this occasion, different cities offer great illuminations.
 Those of Scorrano (in the province of Lecce) for the Festa di Santa Domenica at the beginning of July are among the most impressive.

 A large family farm property that you will find in southern Italy and more particularly in Puglia.
 The authentic character of these charming buildings has given some landowners the idea of transforming them into exclusive resorts.
-Like Masseria Torre Coccaro, one of the hotels in the Little Guest selection.
-Ideally located between Ostuni, the white city, and the adorable little port town of Monopoli, Torre Coccaro is an intimate address where the Apulian art of living takes is at its best: whitewashed facade, swimming pool lined with typical stones of the region, magical gardens… Not to mention the proximity to the Adriatic Sea.
-If you are used to travel far to bathe in turquoise water, the beaches bordering the Masseria should leave you with unforgettable memories.
-While you bubble in the Aveda spa or take a cooking class with the chef, the kids enjoy the swimming pool and the secure areas of the hotel.
+Like the Relais Masseria le Cesine, one of the hotels in the Little Guest collection.
+Ideally located on the Adriatic coast, a few kilometres from the magnificent baroque town of Lecce, this establishment is an intimate address where the Pugliese art of living takes on its full meaning: white stone typical architecture of the region, tasty cuisine, nature discoveries… not to mention the immediate proximity of the sea.
+If you are used to going to the end of the world to swim in turquoise water, the beach that borders the estate should leave you with a beautiful memory.
+While you’re relaxing in the spa or going on excursions with your partner, the kids are being looked after by the babysitters or enjoying the hotel’s swimming pool and secure areas.

 Observing landscapes and preserving the environment are some of the values you like to pass on to your children?
 Book a family stay at the Marenea Suite Hotel.
 Given its proximity to the Marina di Marittima nature reserve, this hotel decorated in a sober spirit tinged with romantic touches is the ideal base for enjoying the seaside, but also the many natural sites to visit in the surroundings.
 Little girls will fall in love with the periwinkle blue four-poster beds.
 The boys in the mountains of cakes served every morning for colazione.
 From your hotel, you are just ten minutes from Grotta Zinzulusa, one of the many sea caves to be discovered along the coast of Salento.
 On the program of this boat visit: a landscape made up of rocks in technicolor and an abundant and varied marine fauna.